UKCloud/documentation/articles/openshift/oshift-ref-pricing.md

 ## Overview

-UKCloud for Managed OpenShift pricing starts at £0.75 per hour.
+UKCloud for Managed OpenShift pricing can be as low as £0.74 per hour (using committed annual pricing option).
 Full pricing with all options, including licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 OpenShift is packaged to provide you with a high level of flexibility to scale your environments inline with your workloads.